 \subsubsection{Correlation between richness and central galaxy luminosity}

-Our data prefers a positive correlation between the richness of galaxy clusters and the luminosity of the central galaxy when holding the halo mass fixed.
+Our model infers a positive correlation between the richness of galaxy clusters and the luminosity of the red central galaxy when holding the halo mass fixed.
 The measured effective correlation parameter $d_{\rm{eff}}$ is $0.35^{+0.18}_{-0.16}$.
 The positive value is hard to explain by observational systematics: one would expect cluster finders would underestimate the number of satellites when the central galaxy is too bright, which would result in a negative correlation.
 The positive correlation also has the opposite sign as the prediction of halo properties based on concentration dependence.
-For example, \cite{mao2015} shows that halos with high concentration have fewer satellites, and \cite{Lehmann2017} shows that the halos with high concentration should be assigned brighter galaxies to explain the galaxy clustering and satellite fraction measurements.
+For example, \cite{mao2015} showed that halos with high concentration have fewer satellites, and \cite{Lehmann2017} showed that halos with high concentration should host brighter galaxies to explain the galaxy clustering and satellite fraction measurements.
 Combining these two, we would have expected the effects of halo concentration would lead to a negative correlation between central galaxy luminosity and richness of host halos.

-One possible explanation for such positive correlation is that the projection effect is correlated to the formation history of the halos.
-Early forming halos tend to live in denser region, thus having a larger projection effect that boost the richness $\lambda$ of clusters.
-Also, in the current paradigm of galaxy formation and evolution, early forming halos tend to have a brighter centrals \citep{Lin2013, Zhang2016}.
-These two effect would manifest itself as a positive correlation between central galaxies' luminosity and the richness of host halos at a fixed halo mass.
+One possible explanation for this positive correlation is that the projection effect is correlated with the formation history of the halos.
+Early--forming halos tend to live in denser regions, thus having a larger projection effect that boost the richness $\lambda$ of clusters.
+Also, in the current paradigm of galaxy formation and evolution, early forming halos tend to have brighter centrals \citep{Lin2013, Zhang2016}.
+These two effects would manifest as a positive correlation between central galaxies' luminosity and the richness of host halos at a fixed halo mass.
 This interpretation raises the possibility of enabling us to suppress the impact of projection effects in photometric richness estimation by exploiting the central galaxy luminosity.
 We leave pursuing this intriguing possibility to future work.